awpala/my-omscs-notes/cs-6200/03-P2L2-threads-and-concurrency.md

   * how threads should be represented by an operating system or by a system library that provides multithreading support
   * what is necessary to perform **thread creation**

 N.B.
 During this lesson, discussion will be based on the **primitives** described and used in Birrell's paper, which do not necessarily correspond to certain interfaces provided by real threading systems or programming languages.
-Furthermore, the next lesson will discuss **Pthreads (POSIX threads)**, a threading interface supported by most modern operating systems.
+Furthermore, the next lesson will discuss **Pthreads (POSIX threads)**, a threading interface supported by most modern operating systems, to serve as a more concrete example.

 <center>
 <img src="./assets/P02L02-017.png" width="400">